Frequently Asked Questions

 Why is the Iron Canyon fish passage improvement project important?

-Currently, remnants of an old, damaged fish ladder and rock fall block upstream movement for spring-run Chinook salmon and steelhead in Big Chico Creek [1].
-Big Chico Creek has the potential to support the recovery of listed, threatened species, but current conditions prevent these species from accessing the habitat they need.
 Chinook salmon and steelhead are anadromous.
-They spawn in Big Chico Creek, migrate out to the ocean, and return back to Big Chico Creek to start their lifecycle again.
-Without restoring fish passage, salmon and steelhead that migrate to the creek are blocked from reaching areas where water temperatures remain cool enough over the summer months.
+They spawn in Big Chico Creek, migrate to the ocean, and return to Big Chico Creek years later to finish their lifecycle.
+Without restoring fish passage, salmon and steelhead migrating through the creek are blocked from reaching areas where water temperatures remain cool throughout summer.
 For example, in 2019, several hundred spring-run Chinook salmon migrated up Big Chico Creek.
 Because of the fish passage barrier at Iron Canyon, these salmon were forced to hold at Salmon Hole where water temperatures were too warm and recreational use high.
-Most, perhaps all, of those salmon perished before they spawned.
-This project will allow salmon and steelhead to reach necessary upstream habitats that provide cold water and refuge from recreational users.
+Most, perhaps all, of those salmon perished before they spawned (laid eggs).
+The Iron Canyon Fish Passage Project will allow salmon and steelhead to reach necessary upstream habitats that provide cold water and refuge from recreational users.
 Fish passage through Iron Canyon must be restored to allow Big Chico Creek to support and sustain populations of anadromous fish species, such as salmon and steelhead.
 As Tracy McReynolds from the California Department of Fish and Wildlife stated, “Big Chico Creek is well suited to support populations of both Chinook salmon and steelhead/resident rainbow trout in the 24 miles of the stream accessible to anadromous fish.
-Two large water pools exist on Big Chico Creek in this reach that could support a decent size population of Chinook Salmon providing the cool water temperatures that are required to hold over summer.”
+Two large water pools exist on Big Chico Creek in this reach that could support a decent size population of Chinook salmon providing the cool water temperatures that are required to hold over summer.”

 Which species benefit from this project?